VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/MemberAddressConnection.md

 # MemberAddressConnection ==~object~==

-The `MemberAddressConnection` represents a connection to a list of member addresses.
+This type represents a connection to a list of member addresses.

 ## Fields